sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 #### 3.5.3.2 Click commands

-The following commands will be used to configure secondary IP address for VxLAN.
+The following commands will be used to configure Primary IP address for VxLAN.

 ```
 # config vxlan primary-ip add <vtepname> <pip_ipv4>